 Lean is a very structured review of a business process and the individual steps that make up that process.
 The review identifies three components related to value or waste, one of which can be attached to every step in the process.
 The components are defined as:

-- Those that add value (defined from a client’s perspective),
+- Those that add value (defined from a customer perspective),

 - Those that don’t add value but are necessary due to laws, regulations or other outside influence, and